IrisChase/reprodyne/README.md

 # Reprodyne
 Reprodyne is an Apache 2 licensed C/C++ library for automating manual tests.

 Generally speaking, real world data is both easier and faster to generate, and more interesting to test against, than artificial test conditions written in sterile environments.
 Reproducibility, however, is limited.
-Reprodyne solves this problem by "recording" manual tests to later be played back automatically.
+Reprodyne attempts to solve this problem by "recording" manual tests to later be played back automatically.

 Reprodyne is not meant to *replace* existing test frameworks, but rather to augment their capabilities.
 It should be possible, at least in theory, to integrate it with any test framework.